jasl/mruby_wasi/README.md

 ## License

-mruby engine is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).
+Mr.Engifar is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).